|Nutrition Facts (per serving)|

 Add eggs and vanilla and mix until completely incorporated.

-Roll dough between pieces of parchment paper to 1/8-inch thick or 3/16-inch thickness, if sandwiching cookies together.
+Working with half of the dough at a time, roll the chilled dough between pieces of parchment paper to 1/8-inch thick or 3/16-inch thickness, if sandwiching cookies together.

 Remove top piece of parchment paper and cut dough into various shapes.
 Since the dough doesn't expand much when baking, a mere 1/2-inch space between cookies will be fine.
 If at any time the dough is getting too soft, refrigerate it for a few minutes and then continue.